On the Connection between Local Attention and Dynamic Depth-wise Convolution: Experimental Study

 \section{Experimental Study}

-We conduct empirical comparisons between local attention and depth-wise convolutions on three visual recognition tasks (studied on Swin Transformer~\cite{liu2021swin}): ImageNet classification, COCO object detection, and ADE semantic segmentation.
+We conduct empirical comparisons between local attention and depth-wise convolutions on three visual recognition tasks: ImageNet classification, COCO object detection, and ADE semantic segmentation.
 We follow the structure of Swin Transformer to build the depth-wise convolution-based networks.
 We apply the same training and evaluation settings from Swin Transformer to our models.
-In addition, we study the effects of weight sharing and dynamic weight in the two methods.
+In addition, we study the effects of weight sharing and dynamic weight in the two structures.
+The results for large scale pre-training are given in the appendix.